sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

      ![createazurefunction](images/createazurefunction.png)

-   >In this lab you are using **C#** as script language for your function, but you can create a function in any [supported language](https://docs.microsoft.com/en-us/azure/azure-functions/supported-languages).
+   >In this lab, you are using **C#** as script language for your function, but you can create a function in any [supported language](https://docs.microsoft.com/en-us/azure/azure-functions/supported-languages).
 1. Select **HttpTriggerCSharp1** in Functions and click **</>Get Function Url**.

     ![getazurefunctionurl](images/getazurefunctionurl.png)